richardsha19/UniConnectLaunch/README.md

 # UniConnect
 An application that aims to connect university students to a common study area based on their tastes and preferences.
 To use the application, a user will input a location on the University of Waterloo campus, input the location of their friend on the University of Waterloo, and select preferences to various study locations on campus.
+NOTE: This repository is for launching purposes only.

 # Backend: matching algorithm
 -	A server launched with flask and ngrok to send data from the frontend and backend of the application through JSON files.